 - Clean and cut vegetables as needed and keep them separate.
 For example, you may be blanching green beans, carrots, broccoli, and cauliflower.
 Cook the green beans and scoop them out of the water, then add the carrots and do the same thing with each vegetable, cooking them separately from each other.

 - Cover and start counting blanching time as soon as water returns to a boil.
 Time depends on size of vegetables.
+See suggestions below.

 - Keep on high heat for the time given in the directions.
 Remove from pan with tongs, a strainer, or slotted spoon.
-A properly blanched vegetable is brightly colored all the way through, when sliced with a knife.

 - Drain vegetables thoroughly.